tagohd/mono/Outline.md

 ### 3.2.3 The Ordeal
 - Despite being in a constant state of hypervigilance, AL still catches Luke by surprise while he's attempting to retrieve THE CHALICE.
 - Luke tries to defend himself, but, as stated above, his Mana tolerance is kinda fucked.
 - Again, Luke wonders what kind of CHOSEN ONE he must be if he can be beaten so easily.
+(He'll just have to try harder.)
 - Then this happens:
 ![[queen of england.jpeg]]
 - Maybe Case shows up anyway because he's discovered TEH DARK TRUTH \[sic\] about James